khronokernel/Legacy-Kexts/README.md

 * [FAT kexts](#fat-kexts)
 * [32 Bit Kexts](#32-bit-kexts)

+Goal of this repo is to help preserve legacy OSX kexts as more and more sites remove old content.
+If there's any source code, original thread, prebuilt binaries, etc you'd like to add, feel free to make a PR.

 ## FAT Kexts
 Includes both 32 and 64 bit slices allowing to be used with 10.4-10.7